bunguminfront/presentationML/presentationML/MLintro/index.md

 An example is the hierarchical clustering shown above.

+Idea: run an algorithm on data and infer relations in the data in another (lower) dimension based on shared properties.
+This can result, for instance, in a clustering which groups similar objects together.

+Patterns can be discovered (such as topics in a document colletion) or input lower-dimensional representations of instances.

 ---
-## Example Algorithms
+## Example Algorithm

 ### Naive Bayes Classification:

-Under the assumption of conditional independence, the probability of a class is distributed as:
+Under the assumption of conditional independence, the probability of a class $k$ is expresed as:

 $$
 \begin{align}